simonfl3tcher/roroacms/README.md

-# ROROA CMS
+# ROROACMS

 Put simply Roroacms is a content management system built on Ruby on Rails.
-Roroacms started out as a project to learn more about the ins & outs of Ruby on Rails and seemlessly evolved to grow into a fully grown CMS, its a simple application that is fully extendible.
+Roroacms started out as a project to learn more about the ins & outs of Ruby on Rails and seemlessly evolved to grow into a fully grown CMS, its a simple application that is fully extendible and RESTful.

-One thing to note about Roroacms is that it's media area is fully integrated with Amazon S3 at the moment so before you start head over to [http://aws.amazon.com/s3/](http://aws.amazon.com/s3/ "Amazon S3") and create a Amazon s3 account.
-The good thing about this is that it is FREE.
+One thing to note about Roroacms is that it's media area is fully integrated with Amazon S3 at the moment so before you start head over to [http://aws.amazon.com/s3/](http://aws.amazon.com/s3/ "Amazon S3") and create a Amazon s3 account (Please make sure that the folder is open to the public).

 This documentation is a quick skim of what can be done with Roroa I will be working on the documentation over the next few months.
 But in the meantime if you have any problems please email me.